 If this is the case, you will need to configure your PC to communicate with the SIB directly.
 Under Windows 95/98, this means changing your default gateway to 10.0.2.41 (the SIB's factory-set temporary IP address).
-Under GNU/Linux, this means adding a routing entry for 10.0.2.41 on the appropriate device (via the "route" command).
+Under GNU/Linux, this means adding a routing entry for 10.0.2.41 on the appropriate device (via the 'route' command).
 You may then telnet to the SIB at address 10.0.2.41 using your standard telnet program.

 To log in via serial terminal, a "dumb terminal" may be attached to the SIB's primary serial port (COM1 or ttyS0).
-A standard PC running a terminal emulator such as hyperterminal will also work.
-The terminal settings are 9600 bps, 8 data bits, 1 stop bit, no parity, no flow control, vt100 terminal settings.
+A standard PC running a terminal emulator such as Hyperterminal will also work.
+The terminal settings are 9600 bps, 8 data bits, 1 stop bit, no parity, no flow control, vt100 terminal emulation.
 Just plug in the terminal, power on the SIB, wait a minute or so for the SIB to complete its boot process, then press enter a few times to "wake up" the terminal and bring up a login prompt.

-The console option may be used if the video option has been installed.
+The "console" option may be used if the video option has been installed.
 The console is what might be considered the usual way to use a computer: plug a keyboard and VGA monitor into the appropriate connectors, turn the SIB on, and wait for a login prompt.

-Once you are connected to the SIB, log in as root.
-The default password is "emac_inc" (no quotes).
+Once you are connected to the SIB, log in as "root".
+If you are asked for a password, one should have been provided along with this documentation.
+If one has not been provided, try "emac\inc" (without quotes).
 As soon as the password is accepted, the main configuration menu should appear.
-EMAC recommends this password should be changed almost immediately from the main configuration menu.
-Note that if the flash disk has been mounted read-only, it will be remounted read-write while the configuration utility is running. it will then be mounted read-only again when the user exits from the program.
+This password should later be changed from the main configuration menu.